 Passwords are a common form of protecting information, but passwords alone may not provide adequate security.
 For the best protection, look for sites that have additional ways to verify your identity.

 Why aren't passwords sufficient?

-What additional levels of security are being used?
+What additional levels of security are available?

 What if you lose your password or certificate?

 In the case of certificates, you may need to request that the organization issue you a new one.
 In the case of passwords, you may just need a reminder.
 No matter what happened, the organization needs a way to verify your identity.
-To do this, many organizations rely on "secret questions."
+To do this, many organizations rely on secret questions.